a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 * Instead of always using the defaults, it is possible to specify challenge properties manually for each challenge issued
 * Key constraints need not be specified.
 In that case, it is up to the client to create a key that as desired by the back-end and sign a CSR manually.
-  (This is stilly very smooth, as can be seen in the [API docs](../dokka/supreme-client/at.asitplus.attestation.supreme/index.html#110236803%2FFunctions%2F-1347999820).)
+  (This is still very smooth, as can be seen in the [API docs](../dokka/supreme-client/at.asitplus.attestation.supreme/index.html#110236803%2FFunctions%2F-1347999820).)
 * By default, a device identifier is always encoded into the CSR, this can be toggled.

 For more details, refer to the API docs on the [verifier](../../dokka/supreme-client/at.asitplus.attestation.supreme/-attestation-client/) and on the [client](../../dokka/supreme-client/at.asitplus.attestation.supreme/-attestation-client/)!